stef/sasl-opaque/draft-marsiske-sasl-opaque.md

 1. The client uses the userid and the realm as the user and the server IDs, the sensitive context from the first step and calls RecoverCredentials().
 2. RecoverCredentials() returns a shared key and the authentication code.
-3. The client sends the authentication code back to the server.
+3. The client sends the authentication token back to the server.

 ~~~
 struct {